terhechte/appventure/guides/catalyst/firststeps/sidebar.md

 [frontMatter]
-title = "create a sidebar?"
-tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05"
-description = ""
+title = "How do I create a sidebar?" tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05" description = ""